harelba/q/README.markdown

         ```q "SELECT c6,COUNT(1) FROM exampledatafile GROUP BY c6"```

   * The results will show the number of files per date.
 However, there's a lot of "noise" - dates in which there is only one file.
-Let's remove the ones which have than 3 files:
+Let's leave only the ones which have 3 files or more:

         ```q "SELECT c6,COUNT(1) AS cnt FROM exampledatafile GROUP BY c6 HAVING cnt >= 3"```